Nutriadmin/hipaa-policies/source/sections/04-risk_management_policy.md

 The two principle components of the risk management process - risk assessment and risk mitigation - will be carried out according to the following schedule to ensure the continued adequacy and continuous improvement of NutriAdmin's information security program:

 * Scheduled Basis - an overall risk assessment of NutriAdmin's information system infrastructure will be conducted annually.
-The assessment process should be completed in a timely fashion so that risk mitigation strategies can be determined and included in the corporate budgeting process.
+The assessment process should be completed in a timely fashion so that risk mitigation strategies can be determined and included in the development process.
 * Throughout a System's Development Life Cycle - from the time that a need for a new, untested information system configuration and/or application is identified through the time it is disposed of, ongoing assessments of the potential threats to a system and its vulnerabilities should be undertaken as a part of the maintenance of the system.
 * As Needed - the Security Officer (or other designated employee) or Risk Management Team may call for a full or partial risk assessment in response to changes in business strategies, information technology, information sensitivity, threats, legal liabilities, or other significant factors that affect NutriAdmin's Platform.